 To make things even tougher, it’s not uncommon for a team to be initially resistive when a Scrum Master first attempts to point out landmines to the the team.
 This means that a Scrum Master must have a sensitive touch when coaching their team to identify and to remove this particular type of impediment.

 As with classic impediments, it’s often best to coach the team to remove these impediments for themselves.
 But, how you coach may depend on how open your team is to such issues.
 If you find that your team is particularly responsive to learning about and addressing landmines then simply guiding them to identifying them with a series of leading questions may be quite effective.
 On the other hand, if your team resists the possibility of such landmines due to a strong cultural bias or organizational gravity then you may be better off standing aside while the team sails towards the brink to help illustrate the possible downfalls of not addressing the landmines that lie in their path.
 Although this approach isn’t ideal, often it’s only necessary once or twice before a team becomes more receptive to feedback on where the landmines may lay.

 In all cases, how a Scrum Master progresses through identifying each type of impediment, removing it, and ultimately coaching the team to clear it for themselves are important steps in the journey from Scrum Master to coach.

 Although we often describe the Scrum Master role as the one who must remove impediments for their team, it’s important to remember that true success with agile only becomes possible once the team has become empowered to identify and remove such impediments for themselves.

 Want to see more about becoming a great Scrum Master?
-Check out my course, Scrum Master Fundamentals: Foundations, for tips and techniques to help your team perform at the highest level.
+Check out my course series, Using the Scrum Framework, for tips and techniques to help your team perform at the highest level.